Shop every DSCR lender in America. We negotiate — you close faster.

 Investment real estate scene representative of DSCR lending in Pennsylvania

 Pennsylvania is a “special-tier” DSCR state because 41 P.S.
-Section 405 prohibits prepayment penalties on residential mortgages below approximately $312K (2024 threshold, adjusted annually) — regardless of whether the loan is business-purpose or consumer.
+Section 405 prohibits prepayment penalties on residential mortgages at or below the annually-indexed base figure (roughly $346K in 2026) — regardless of whether the loan is business-purpose or consumer.
 Since most DSCR loans on 1-4 unit investor property fall under this cap, PA DSCR loans are structured WITHOUT prepayment penalties, and the resulting rates are typically 0.25-0.50% higher than comparable PPP-structured loans in non-PA states.
 Beyond this specific rule, PA offers strong Philadelphia and Pittsburgh markets with genuinely attractive cash-flow math in specific neighborhoods.

 This guide walks through DSCR lending in Pennsylvania: the PPP prohibition, the two major metros, and the specific operational considerations that matter.